rodrigobdz/robotics-orange/README.md

 1. Start *roscore*
 2. On second terminal run `$ rosrun sound_play soundplay_node.py`
+   ​

-On a third follow the last step.
+On a third one type the following:

 If you wish to play a song on the robot run

-3. `$ rosrun sound_play play.py`
+`$ rosrun sound_play play.py <PATH TO WAV FILE>`

 If you wish to let the robot say something

-3. `$ rosrun sound_play say.py "Hello World"`
+`$ rosrun sound_play say.py "Hello World"`

-You should now hear **hello world**.
+You should now hear **hello world** or your song.

 Enjoy!